-- We follow instructions - We keep hands, feet and objects to ourselves - We use positive language (including body language)
+- We follow instructions - We keep hands, feet and objects to ourselves

+• We use positive language (including body language)

-Children receive warnings for behaviours that go against our rules.
+Children receive warnings for behaviours that go against our rules, when they have not shown a virtue we expect of them.
 These are displayed in all classrooms.
-Three warnings or severe misbehaviours result in the children spending their lunchtime in the Reflection Room.
+Negative points are given to children who receive warning, linked to not showing a school virtue.
+Three warnings or severe misbehaviours result in the children spending their lunchtime in the Reflection Room for a restorative conversation and reflection.
 Along with time in the Reflection Room, a slip and text message is sent home to inform parents.
 We contact parents to keep them in the picture and to discuss ways to respond and gain a consistent message between home and Academy.
 The Reflection Room is rigorously monitored and logged and further action will be taken if children attend the Reflection Room on a regular basis.
 This further action will be:

 - 1. A meeting with the Parents and Class Teacher. - 2.
-A meeting with the Parents and Assistant Headteacher. - 3.
+A meeting with the Parents and Deputy Headteacher. - 3.
 A meeting with the parents and Headteacher

-There is a more visual behaviour system is used in Reception and Year 1.
+There are more visual behaviour systems used in Reception and Year 1.